staxas/transaction_system/README.md

 ##### POST /api/transactions

 Create a new transaction.
-Payload must contain 'sourceUser' and 'targetUser' properties (which are unique ids of user database entries) and an amount property.
+Payload must contain 'sourceUser' and 'targetUser' properties (which are unique ids of user database entries) and an 'amount' property.

 ##### PUT /api/transactions